foxmask/django-th/docs/index.rst

 .. image:: https://trigger-happy.eu/static/th_esb.png
    :alt: Trigger Happy Architecture

 Description:
 ------------

-The goal of this project is to be independant from any other solution like IFTTT, CloudWork or others.
+The goal of this project is to be independent from any other solution like IFTTT, CloudWork or others.

 Thus you could host your own solution and manage your own triggers without